Gallio/mbunit-v3/src/Extensions/ReSharper/Gallio.ReSharperRunner/Readme - Debugging.txt

 ﻿How to Debug
 ============

+0. The Gallio Loader relies on a registry key to tell it where the Gallio install dir is.
+If this doesn't exist (HKLM\Software\Gallio.org\Gallio\0.0), run the src\Install.bat script with a /x argument and choose option 1.

 1. Configure the Gallio.ReSharperRunner project debugging options as follows:
    * Start External Program: devenv.exe
    * Command Line Arguments: /ReSharper.Internal /ReSharper.Plugin "Gallio.ReSharperRunnerXX.dll"